-Both the Z6 and the A7 III are recent models that feature in their makers' current product line-up.
+Both the Z6 and the A7 III are recent models that are part of the current product line-up.
 The A7 III replaced the earlier Sony A7 II, while the Z6 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon Z6 vs Sony A7 III

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z6 and the Sony A7 III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon Z6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3690k vs 2359k dots).